 Then after you have filled in all that you know about your ancestor you just click on the ‘Find ancestors‘ button and see what results come up.

 As I have just mentioned the more information that you provide then the better the search results will be, i.e. there will be a greater chance of finding your ancestor within the records.

-Even though this site does have billions of records available to you, (as I have said a number of times already), you may find that you cannot access a particular record that you are after.
+Even though this site does have billions of records available to you, (as I have said several times already), you may find that you cannot access a particular record that you are after.

 Sometimes you may find a record, but it is not stored within the collection at Archives.
-For this reason you may need to use the external link provided in order to retrieve the record that you are after.
+For this reason, you may need to use the external link provided to retrieve the record that you are after.

-This helpful hint is similar to what you can expect from either the Ancestry and FindMyPast websites that you maybe familiar with.
+This helpful hint is similar to what you can expect from either the Ancestry or FindMyPast websites that you may be familiar with.
 It’s good that Archives has taken this initiative and added it to their site as well.

 A great little initiative that I liked is that with each search result you can highlight 3 options for it.

-- Found it – Have the option to save record to your family tree.
+- Found it – Have the option to save records to your family tree.